This simple, soft set Cherry Jam is made with just 3 ingredients and no added pectin. It tastes out of this world good, no wonder it’s so popular!

 The Evolution of this Simple Cherry Jam Recipe

 Ever since I made my first jar of jam a few years ago I became hooked on jam making and have gone on to win a couple of 1st prizes at our local parish show.
-So every summer I look forward to gluts of fruit that seem to come my way.
-Sometimes it’s from family and other times it’s a bargain find in the supermarket!

 So the other day I came across trays of cherries for £4 whilst out shopping which I’ve never seen before.
 They’re usually £2 for a tiny punnet full.
 I snapped up a tray and knew that they were destined to be Cherry Jam (oh and we had a few for dessert)!

 I’ve only ever had one attempt at cherry jam before which ended in disaster!
-I mixed cherries with apple and due to the high pectin level of the apple the jam was ready a lot sooner than I’d allowed for so I ended up with concrete jam.
+I mixed cherries with apple and due to the high pectin level of the apple, the jam was ready a lot sooner than I’d allowed for so I ended up with concrete jam.

 It was meant to be my entry into the local Parish Show as I thought something a bit different would stand more of a chance of winning.
-So I ended up entering a spare jar of my One Punnet Strawberry Jam which went on to win 1st prize so it all ended well!

-I’m pleased to say my Cherry Jam turned out perfectly, not too stiff and not too runny, just a really good soft set with lots of delicious chunks of cherry.
+I’m pleased to say my Cherry Jam turned out perfectly, not too stiff and not too runny, just a good soft set with lots of delicious chunks of cherry.

 Can you use frozen cherries?

-As with any jam recipe you could make this cherry conserve with frozen cherries.
-Just heat them up with the sugar to slowly thaw.
-Fresh cherries will give the best result but using pitted cherries from the freezer if often more practical.
+As with any jam recipe, you can make this cherry conserve with frozen cherries.
+Just heat them with the sugar to slowly thaw.

 Why are there no cup measurements in this recipe?